BRASS COMPRESSION FITTINGS FOR COPPER TUBE

 - Depending on the application and materials involved (plastic, metal), the fittings may be reused.

-- Brass compression fitting for copper tube manufacturers, exporters and suppliers to worldwide including Asia, Europe, America, Africa and Australia from Mumbai, India to brass compression fitting for coppers tubes industries since 1974.
+- Brass compression fittings for copper tube manufacturers and supply to all over the world including Asia, Europe, America, Africa and Australia from Mumbai, India.
+We have been offering brass compression fittings for copper tube since 1974 as per the client's requirements and suggestions.

 - Compression fittings are manually installed with wrenches and are commonly used in applications involving fluids, air, or certain gases (depending on the application, they are available in various metals or plastics, as well for various certifications).